survivejs/webpack-book/manuscript/styling/02_separating_css.md

 * Using `ExtractTextPlugin` with styling solves the problem of Flash of Unstyled Content (FOUC).
 Separating CSS from JavaScript also improves caching behavior and removes a potential attack vector.
 * `ExtractTextPlugin` is not the only solution. *extract-loader* can give the same result in more limited contexts.
 * If you don't prefer to maintain references to styling through JavaScript, an alternative is to handle them through an entry.
-You will have to be careful with style ordering in this case, though.
+You have to be careful with style ordering in this case, though.

-In the next chapter, you will learn to **autoprefix**.
-Enabling the feature will make it more convenient to develop complex CSS setups that work with older browsers as well.
+In the next chapter, you learn to **autoprefix**.
+Enabling the feature makes it more convenient to develop complex CSS setups that work with older browsers as well.